 Only purchase this Balance Payment AFTER you have purchased a Pilgrimage Deposit and your booking has been confirmed (via email, at email@example.com).

-The total cost per place is 1400 US dollars – Deposit (400 US dollars) + Balance Payment (1000 US dollars).
+The total cost per place is 1500 GBP (1900 USD) – Deposit (500 GBP / 600 USD) + Balance Payment (1000 GBP / 1300 USD).
 The price in British pounds will be updated regularly, to avoid currency fluctuations.
-The Balance is payable by the end of the calendar year (December 31st) and becomes non-refundable after that date.
+The Balance is due by December 1st 2019, and becomes non-refundable after that date.
+Balances paid in advance (before December 1st) are fully refundable until December 1st.

 If you prefer, the Balance can also be paid by cheque.
 The cheque should be written to American Friends of the Celtic Saints and sent to American Friends of the Celtic Saints, 3736 W County Rd 4, Berthoud, CO 80513.
 Please include a note with the names of the pilgrims and the week of pilgrimage for which you are making the payment.